 For the filling

-Pour the apple mixture into a baking dish (I used a 9 x 9, 3 inch deep dish and it was a really tight squeeze but I got it all in.
+- Pour the apple mixture into a baking dish (I used a 9 x 9, 3 inch deep dish and it was a really tight squeeze but I got it all in.
 Don't use anything smaller than this.
-Flatten them out evenly then sprinkle over the cranberries.
+Flatten them out evenly then sprinkle over the cranberries and pour over the water.